sergeche/emmet-sublime/README.md

 -------------

-1. Clone git repo into your packages folder (in ST2, find Browse Packages... menu item to open this folder)
+1. Clone or [download](/sergeche/emmet-sublime/archive/master.zip) git repo into your packages folder (in ST2, find Browse Packages... menu item to open this folder)
 2. Restart ST2 editor (if required)

-Or with package control:
+Or with Package Control:

+*Currently, Package Control has problems with plugin installation from custom repositories due to recent GitHub updates.
+Emmet plugin will be added to the main Package Control channel in a few days.*

-1. Package Control: Add Repository `https://github.com/sergeche/emmet-sublime`
+1. Run “Package Control: Add Repository“ command in ST2 and add the following url: `https://github.com/sergeche/emmet-sublime`
-2. Package Control: Install Package `emmet-sublime`
+2. Run “Package Control: Install Package” command, find and install `emmet-sublime` plugin.
 3. Restart ST2 editor (if required)

 --------------